aukehoe/aukehoe.github.io/homegrown.md

 <img width="1604" alt="wireframe of home page" src="images/homegrown_HomeWireframe.PNG">
 <img width="1604" alt="wireframe of my plants page" src="images/homegrown_MyPlantsWireframe.PNG">

 After finishing the wireframes, I moved on to creating a high-functioning prototype in Adobe XD.
 This allowed me to concretely visualize the website without having to reorganize and edit code each time I wanted to make a big change.
+Below is how I organized all the different pages that were connected through Adobe XD's prototyping tools.
 <img width="1604" alt="wireframe of my plants page" src="images/homegrown_XDPageOverhead.PNG">

+Now that I had a working prototype, I sent the prototype to potential users and got their feedback.
+This was my favorite part of the process as I got to see others interact with what I'd worked so hard on.
+I enjoyed hearing what they liked, what they didn't, and suggestions for different features the site could have.
+Overall, their opinions of *homegrown* were positive, which I was very glad of.